The Best Online Guitar Lessons (2023 Buyers Guide)

 Program Highlights:

-• Comes with similar bonuses/extras as JamPlay – backing tracks, progress tracker, etc.
+- Comes with bonuses/extras – backing tracks, progress tracker, etc.

 The Good:

-• Comprehensive and very affordable option compared to JamPlay/GuitarTricks
+- Comprehensive and very affordable option compared to FenderPlay or GuitarTricks

-• Can get permanent access to courses with all-access pass – keep it even if you unsubscribe
+- Can get permanent access to courses with all-access pass (monthly download) – keep it even if you unsubscribe

 The Bad:

-• Guided learning paths are not the best – similar to JamPlay: not best for beginners
+- Guided learning paths are not the best options for complete beginners

-• Way too much content makes it overwhelming
+- Way too much content makes it overwhelming (even moreso, now that they’ve merged with JamPlay)

 More About TrueFire’s Learning Platform

-The best thing about TrueFire is definitely just how much content they have.
+The best thing about the newly merged TrueFire/JamPlay platform is definitely just how much content they have.
 But as with any of the comprehensive platforms out there, it’s prone to confusion and overwhelm – especially for beginners.
 But for those who want to go their own way, it let’s you choose your own path.
 Here’s the content, learn whatever you want.

 The video lessons are good quality – shot well and the interface of the website isn’t terrible.
 It’s not the most eye-catching, but it works well for what it is.
-It has an interactive practice/exercise web app, and probably has the best instructors out of all of the programs we’ve reviewed.
+It has an interactive practice/exercise web app, and has some great instructors.
 You’ll learn from some of the top musicians in the world.

 How it Stack Up to the Competitors

 TrueFire is most similar to JamPlay, though it is more affordable if you choose to pay yearly.
-It also has much more content – JamPlay and Guitar Tricks have a great amount of content, but nowhere near what TrueFire offers.
-And even though you’ll get some great (and famous) instructors with JamPlay, you’ll get more with TrueFire.
+It also has much more content – JamPlay and Guitar Tricks have a great amount of content, but nowhere near what TrueFire offered.
+And now that they’ve fully merged with JamPlay, TrueFire is literally the most comprehensive set of lessons on the planet.

 Who Should Use It?